raviolli77/machineLearning_breastCancer_Python/README.md

 + **Neural Networks**
 + **Comparing Models**

-**NOTE**: The `helper_functions.py` script automates a lot of the processes and is used heavily in the other scripts.
-So if you want to see how my user made functions work, definitely check it out.
+**NOTE**: The files `data_extraction.py`, `helper_functions.py`, and `produce_model_metrics.py` are used to abstract functions to make code easier to read.
+These files do a lot of the work so if you are interested in how the scripts work definitely check them out.

 ## Running .py Script
 A `virtualenv` is needed where you will download the necessary packages from the `requirements.txt` using: